DataGrid extension

 By default, DataGrid will load everything in memory and it will perform the necessary operations like paging, sorting and filtering.
 For large datasets this is impractical and so for these scenarios it is advised to load data page-by-page.
 This is accomplished with the use of ReadData event handler and TotalItems attribute.
 When you define the usage of ReadData the DataGrid will automatically switch to manual mode and every interaction with the grid will be proxied through the ReadData.
 This means that you as a developer will be responsible for all the loading, filtering and sorting of the data.

-• TotalItems total number of items in the source data-set
+ReadDataevent handler used to handle the loading of dataTotalItemstotal number of items in the source data-set

 Bellow you can find a basic example of how to load large data and apply it to the DataGrid.